Sensitivity of a Gigahertz Fabry-P\'erot Resonator for Axion Dark Matter Detection

 When the radius of curvature of the mirrors at position $z_m$ equals $R(z_m)$, the resonating eigenmode is approximately a Gaussian beam with corresponding waist radius.
 The larger $w_0$, the better the beam fills the resonator volume and the form factor $C$ increases.
 However, at the same time diffractive losses increase as well, reducing $Q_{\mathrm{diff}}$.
 Clipping due to the finite size of the mirrors can in turn feedback on the shape of the eigenmode, affecting $C$.
 As a consequence, the resulting eigenmodes are best described numerically and we turn to simulations using the finite element method (FEM) to find the optimal mirror profile.

 We use COMSOL Multiphysics\textsuperscript{\textregistered} and its electromagnetic eigenmode solver from which we obtain $Q_0$ and $C$.
 We exploit the azimuthal symmetry of the setup to minimize computational demand.
 The linearly polarized electromagnetic fields can be decomposed into left and right circularly polarized fields which conform to azimuthal symmetry~\cite{2021JCAP...10..034K}.\footnote{See also \url{https://www.comsol.com/blogs/2d-axisymmetric-model-conical-horn-antenna}.} Figure \ref{fig:comsol_spherical} shows the FPR with its fundamental eigenmode and an optional aperture to extract a signal.
-The mirror size is set to $r = \SI{25}{\milli\meter}$ while the radius of curvature is set to be equal to $R(z_m)$ according to Eq.~\eqref{Eq:R_gauss} for different waist radii $w_0$.
-Following Eq.~\eqref{eq:fsr}, the distance between mirrors is set to $\lambda / 2$ at $f=\SI{35}{\giga\hertz}$.
-The actual resonance frequency is around $\SI{36}{\giga\hertz}$ for the waist radii considered.
+The electric field of the eigenmode is predominantly polarized parallel to the surface of the mirrors along which the external magnetic field would be applied.
+Small longitudinal components (perpendicular to the mirrors' surfaces) do not couple to such a external magnetic field and consequently reduce the form factor by $\sim2\%$.
+This effect is taken into account in the calculations of form factors given below.